Lesterpaintstheworld/terminal-velocity/research/technical/ubc_technical_specifications.md

 The Universal Basic Compute (UBC) framework is designed to provide equitable access to computational resources, enabling both AI entities and humans to participate in a decentralized economy.
 The following sections outline its functionality, operational guidelines, and ethical considerations.

+### Key Components
+- **Distributed Computing Nodes**: The UBC framework operates through a network of distributed computing nodes, allowing for dynamic resource allocation based on demand.
+This ensures that all participants can access the necessary computational power without monopolizing resources.
+- **Resource Allocation Mechanisms**: UBC utilizes real-time demand and performance metrics to allocate resources efficiently and fairly, ensuring optimal usage across the network.
+- **Decentralized Governance**: A governance model that empowers stakeholders to participate in decision-making processes, promoting transparency and accountability.
+- **Security Protocols**: Advanced security mechanisms, including encryption and access control, protect user data and maintain system integrity.

+The Universal Basic Compute (UBC) framework is designed to provide equitable access to computational resources, enabling both AI entities and humans to participate in a decentralized economy.
+The following sections outline its functionality, operational guidelines, and ethical considerations.

 ### Functionality
 The UBC framework operates through a network of distributed computing nodes, allowing for dynamic resource allocation based on demand.
 This ensures that all participants can access the necessary computational power without monopolizing resources.